couchbase/CouchbaseMock/README.md

 The repository for CouchbaseMock may be found at [https://github.com/couchbase/couchbasemock](https://github.com/couchbase/couchbasemock).
-This is a maven project and most of us use NetBeans with it.
+This is a Maven project.

+CouchbaseMock requires Java 8 or later at runtime.
+Java 9 or later is required when building the project from source.

 ## Basic Usage